bernardoduarte/awesome-version-managers/readme.md

 ### Neovim

 - [bob](https://github.com/MordechaiHadad/bob) - A cross-platform and easy-to-use Neovim version manager, allowing for easy switching between versions right from the command line.

+### Lean

+- [elan](https://github.com/leanprover/elan) - A small tool for managing your installations of the Lean theorem prover that is also the recommended way to set up in their documentation.

 ## Contributing